Welcome to Cambridge GCSE

 People who are studying on the current courses can continue: the videos are the same, but the supporting material has been considerably enhanced in the CogBooks version, so you may want to swap over.

 We will keep both versions running, and you can study with both.
-However, we intend to switch off the student tracking in the current courses in January 2015, depending on usage and people’s wishes.
+We intend to switch off the student tracking in the Course in January 2015.
 Our intention is to leave the materials there as classroom resources, including the classroom worksheets and teachers’ notes.
 These will not be available within the CogBooks environment, because the structure is not suitable for group teaching.

 Send us your feedback!